ValueChart/WebValueCharts/README.md

 ### Live Version

 An up-to-date version of Web ValueCharts can be found [here](http://valuecharts.cs.ubc.ca/).
 Users that want to create a permanent account instead of continuing as a temporary user should not use any real credentials until the project is updated to use HTTPS.
-There are several demonstration ValueCharts that can be viewed by users in interested in evaluating the project.
+There are several demonstration ValueCharts that can be viewed by users interested in evaluating the project.

 ### Setting up a Local Instance of the Application